Please select the following:

 But do these questions constantly pop up in your head?

-Well...if they do, you are knocking at the door of the Imposter Syndrome.
+Well...if they do, you are knocking at the door of the Impostor Syndrome.
 As Harvard Business Review defines, ‘Imposters’ suffer from chronic self-doubt and a sense of intellectual fraudulence that override any feelings of success or external proof of their competence.’
 You are making your career journey even more challenging.

 ● Know your worth.
 You are good at accomplishing one task.
 Continue doing the same.
 Experiment with something else only when you feel you are ready to move ahead.
 Remember, you are born with a quality.
 You are hired for a job for the qualities you possess.
 Explore them and work according to them.
 Take pride in yourself.
 Your work will speak the rest for you.

 ●Talk it out.
-Imposter Syndrome is not a taboo.
+Impostor Syndrome is not a taboo.
 You can talk about it with your friends.
 Don’t look at them as your foes.
 They are your friends, always happy to lend a helping hand when you need it.
 Their suggestions are a boon for you.

 ●No one is perfect.
 You can commit errors.